-'Hello,' he said.
+"Hello," he said.

-'Hello.'
+"Hello."
 And they laughed.

-Ashley watched as Gordon drained his second Guinness.

-'You seen her, Ashley,' he said, belching as he wiped the froth from his mouth.
-'She's beautiful.
-Wouldn't you say she's beautiful?'
-'Very beautiful indeed, Gordon,' said Ashley who possessed several very old Greek textbooks that he considered infinitely more exciting.
-'Sides,' Gordon continued.
-'Where I come from you don't marry out.
+shley watched as Gordon drained his second Guinness.
+"You've seen her, Ashley," he said, belching as he wiped the froth from his mouth.
+"She's beautiful.
+Wouldn't you say she's beautiful?"
+"Very beautiful indeed, Gordon," said Ashley, who possessed several very old Greek textbooks that he considered infinitely more exciting. "'Sides," Gordon continued, "where I come from, you don't marry out.
 You just don't do that.
-It's wrong.'
-Rufus was glowering into a pint of Director's that he had already chased with three triple whiskies.
-'Marry out?
-What's that mean when it's at home?'
-'Gordon and Portia are Jewish,' Ashley explained.
-'It isn't done to marry outside the faith.'
-'I'm a catholic,' said Rufus.
-'It's the same with us.'
-'And she won't look at me,' said Gordon.
-'She won't fucking look at me.
-You know what I'm saying?'
-'You're saying she won't look at you?' said Rufus.
+It's wrong."
+Rufus was glowering into a pint of Directors that he had already chased with three triple whiskies.
+"Marry out?
+What's that mean when it's at home?"
+"Gordon and Portia are Jewish," Ashley explained.
+"It isn't done to marry outside the faith."
+"I'm a Catholic," said Rufus.
+"It's the same with us."
+"And she won't look at me," said Gordon.
+"She won't fucking look at me.
+You know what I'm saying?"
+"You're saying she won't look at you?" said Rufus.